daniel-bogdoll/agent_based_av/README.md

 Summary

+This document serves as an accompanying guide for the execution of simulations for the thesis:

+Sustainability of Autonomous Vehicles: An Agent-based Simulation of the Private Passenger Sector

+In the submodule "submodule @7c28ca1" find attached the version of the Open Berlin MATSim Scenario that we used as a baseline

+In the folder Data-Preparation find attached the python scripts to process the original input files of the Open Berlin Scenario and to generate input files that we used for our simulations.

+Overview of necessary changes to be made:

+- Update config (local files with scenario settings)

+- Update shape file (local files with extended DRT range)

+- Update vehicles file (local files with increased fleet size)

+- Update plans file (local files with car trips replaced by DRT trips)

+- Update network file (local file which replaces car links by DRT mode based on the scenario setting)

+With the newly generated input files: Run the desired scenarios

 Prerequisites

-Getting Started
+- 128 GB Ram
+- Java and Eclipse (or similar IDE) openjdk 11.0.20.1 2023-08-24 // Eclipse Version: 2023-06 (4.28.0)
+- Python Packages

+Step-By-Step Guide:

 - Install Java
+	openjdk 11.0.20.1 2023-08-24
 - Install Eclipse
+	Version: 2023-06 (4.28.0)
-- Clone MATSim Open Berlin Scenario (According to the following website: OPEN BERLIN XY)
+- Clone MATSim Open Berlin Scenario
+	According to the attached submodule: https://github.com/daniel-bogdoll/matsim-berlin/tree/7c28ca12cc283561cd2b7236430d6381cc704ef6
+- Set Up MATSim as a Maven project in Eclipse According to the attached submodule: https://github.com/daniel-bogdoll/matsim-berlin/tree/7c28ca12cc283561cd2b7236430d6381cc704ef6
+- Open .java Files
+	For non SAV scenarios: src/main/java/org/matsim/run/RunBerlinScenario.java
+	For SAV scenarios: src/main/java/org/matsim/run/drt/RunDrtOpenBerlinScenario.java

+- Execute both files for testing

+- Preprocessing:

 - Install packages
 - Set up Maven project
 - Run RunDRTOpenBerlinScenario

 Installation

 Usage

-Code Structure

 Results

-Contributing

-Acknowledgments

 Paper citation

-This document serves as an accompanying guide for the technical execution of the thesis:

-Sustainability of Autonomous Vehicles: An Agent-based Simulation of the Private Passenger Sector

-In the submodule "matsim-berlin" find attached the forked version of the Open Berlin MATSim Scenario and adjustments made for the use case of the scenarios of the thesis

-In the folger Data-Preparation find attached the python scripts to process the original input files of the Open Berlin Scenario to implement the above mentioned adjustments.

-Necessary changes to make the scenarios work: https://github.com/daniel-bogdoll/matsim-berlin/tree/7c28ca12cc283561cd2b7236430d6381cc704ef6/scenarios/berlin-v5.5-1pct/input/drt

-- Update config (local files instead of cloud based)

-      Refer to locally stored network SHP, plans and vehicles file

-- Update shape file (extend DRT range)

-      Increase range so that all of the car links can now be used by DRT as well

-- Update vehicles file (increase fleet size)

-      Increase the number of vehicles (1,000 is the provided DRT baseline) according to the scenario and demand

-- Update plans file (replace car trips with DRT trips)

-      Iteratively go through the plan file to replace all plans for car travel, accoring to the scenario and demand, with DRT travel

-  In order to reproduce the changes, run xy.py in the following order [TO-DO: Code dynamisch gestalten]